rodrigobarnes/TodoToggle/README.md

 ## Overview

-This is a first attempt at a simple TODO list handling in sublime text.
+This is a first attempt at a simple TODO list handling in [Sublime Text 3](https://www.sublimetext.com/).
 The idea is to use plain files (e.g. markdown to store the TODO list and use conventions to manage the list.

 Currently two functions are supported: